 Launched in 2017, Daniel Eberhard formed KOHO to help Canadians improve their finances and stop paying the exorbitant fees associated with banks.

-They also partnered with Visa to offer a reloadable Visa Card.
-These cards are accepted anywhere Visa is, whether in-store or online.
+They also partnered with Mastercard to offer a reloadable card.
+These cards are accepted anywhere Mastercard is, whether in-store or online.

 KOHO offers three different accounts, two of which are free.
 After signing up, you can transfer money onto your card either by payroll direct deposit or through an Interac e-Transfer.